pryley/site-reviews/readme.txt

 = 6.11.5 (2024-03-07) =

 - Fixed a Cross Site Scripting (XSS) vulnerability which allowed authenticated admin users to insert javascript into review content from the admin side.
+- Fixed unicode support for names in reviews

 = 6.11.4 (2023-11-02) =